josephtmartin/counter/README.md

 # The Counterinator

-This is an app that you can use to keep score in family night games like:
+This is an app that you can use to keep score in family game night games like:

 * Pictionary
 * Charades